microsoft/PowerToys/README.md

 ### Paste as Plain Text

- - Prevent the windows menu from activating when the windows key is part of the activation shortcut and is released sooner.
+ - Prevent the start menu from activating when the Windows key is part of the activation shortcut and is released sooner.

 ### Peek